DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

     </div>
   </div>

-  <p>The same lift appears for frontier models: once they can run and revise code, $\gamma_g$ stabilizes near the top of the range even at the deepest settings, far above the $0.45\%$ chance line.
-By moving exact symbolic execution out of the model and into an executable artifact, tool-enabled systems hold a steady step-success probability over long horizons.</p>
+  <p>The same lift appears for frontier models: once they can run and revise code, $\gamma_g$ remains high even at the deepest settings, far above the $0.45\%$ chance line.
+By moving exact symbolic execution out of the model and into an executable artifact, tool-enabled systems maintain a much more stable step-success probability over long horizons.</p>

   <hr>

   <h2>What this does and does not say</h2>

   <p>The benchmark is deliberately narrow.
-Symbolic GF(2) reconstruction was chosen precisely because shortcuts can be controlled and the next step is exactly verifiable — which makes the failure mode easy to measure, but does not by itself establish how often the same collapse shows up in messier natural-language or interactive tasks where the carried-forward state is less algebraic.
-The tool-use results were collected in a sandboxed code-execution setting, so the gains come bundled with real costs in latency, execution infrastructure, and interface reliability.
+Symbolic GF(2) reconstruction was chosen precisely because shortcuts can be controlled and the next step is exactly verifiable — which makes the failure mode easy to measure, but does not by itself establish how often the same collapse appears in messier natural-language or interactive tasks where the carried-forward state is less algebraic.
+The tool-use results were collected in a sandboxed code-execution setting, so the gains come bundled with practical costs in latency, execution infrastructure, and interface reliability.
 And the frontier evaluation is a smaller diagnostic — a handful of queries per model, depth, and tool setting — rather than the full protocol used for the small models.</p>

   <p>What survives those caveats is a specific, measurable claim.
-The Diligent Learner framework assumes a non-vanishing next-step probability; on a benchmark built to demand exactly that, standalone models — including frontier ones — do not deliver it, drifting toward the partial-information regime as depth grows.
-Tool synthesis restores it.
-That points somewhere slightly against the grain: scalable reasoning may depend less on ever-deeper test-time search inside the model, and more on giving models reliable interfaces for building, executing, and revising their own tools.</p>
+The Diligent Learner framework assumes a non-vanishing next-step probability; on a benchmark built to demand exactly that, standalone models do not maintain it uniformly as depth grows.
+Small models drift toward the partial-information regime, and frontier models still show depth dependence.
+Tool synthesis largely restores the missing stability.
+That points somewhere slightly against the grain: scalable reasoning may depend less on ever-deeper search inside the model, and more on giving models reliable interfaces for building, executing, and revising their own tools.</p>

   <div class="takeaway">
     <h3>Takeaway</h3>
-    <p>On a benchmark engineered so that <strong>every step needs all the evidence</strong> and no shortcut survives, standalone language models suffer depth-induced collapse: next-step accuracy slides toward chance as the reasoning chain grows.</p>
+    <p>On a benchmark engineered so that <strong>every step needs all the evidence</strong> and no partial-information shortcut survives, standalone language models suffer depth-induced collapse: next-step accuracy degrades as the reasoning chain grows.</p>
-    <p><strong>The information was never missing.</strong> A polynomial-time solver exists at every depth; the failure is in carrying a lengthening, prefix-conditioned computation reliably through token-by-token reasoning.</p>
+    <p><strong>The information was never missing.</strong> A polynomial-time recovery procedure exists at every depth; the failure is in carrying a lengthening, prefix-conditioned computation reliably through token-by-token reasoning.</p>
-    <p><strong>Scale delays, tools dissolve.</strong> Frontier models postpone the collapse but still degrade.
-Models that generate, execute, and iteratively revise code sustain high step-success over long horizons — and small models start to rival frontier ones.</p>
+    <p><strong>Scale delays, tools restructure.</strong> Frontier models postpone the collapse but still degrade.
+Models that generate, execute, and iteratively revise code sustain high step-success over long horizons — and small models start to approach frontier-level behavior.</p>
-    <p><strong>The role of tools is sharper than "more capabilities."</strong> By externalizing deterministic computation into an artifact the model can inspect and repair, tool use lowers the effective reasoning depth carried internally — and that, more than raw scale, is what keeps out-of-distribution reasoning from falling apart.</p>
+    <p><strong>The role of tools is sharper than "more capabilities."</strong> By externalizing deterministic computation into an artifact the model can inspect and repair, tool use lowers the effective reasoning depth carried internally — and that may be the key difference between brittle extrapolation and stable out-of-distribution reasoning.</p>
   </div>

 </article>